jeffconway/CS3716_Group2/README.txt

 Main Menu:
-	1. Create tournament button brings you
+	1. Create tournament button brings you to the create tournament menu
 	2. Check tournament button brings you to a list of tournaments

 Create tournament menu: